General Aviation Advisory Board

-My first flight was in a De Havilland Dragon Rapide as a pleasure flight around Heathrow and my father paid 10 shillings each for my brother and I. You could say this was my first training on weight and balance calculations as we were both weighed and positioned in the aircraft to suit.
+John’s first flight was in a De Havilland Dragon Rapide as a pleasure flight around Heathrow with his father paying 10 shillings each for his brother and him.
+You could say this was his first training on weight and balance calculations as they were both weighed and positioned in the aircraft to suit.

-The usual construction of hundreds of plastic models and balsa wood types with control line lunatic aircraft as the last ones.
-I joined the City of Oxford Sqn No 150 of the Air Training Corps, rising to the lowly rank of Corporal.
-Cadged flights in Beverley's from RAF Abingdon and a trip in a Piston Provost and DH Chipmunks plus ATC Camps around the country.
+He joined the City of Oxford Sqn No 150 of the Air Training Corps, rising to the rank of Corporal.
+He cadged flights in Beverley's from RAF Abingdon and a trip in a Piston Provost and DH Chipmunks plus ATC Camps around the country.
 An opportunity to gain an 'A' and 'B' Gliding Licence with the ATC at RAF Hawkinge was fun and followed up with more gliding from Weston-on-the-Green with the Oxford Gliding Club.

 Work involved an apprenticeship with Pressed Steel Co at Cowley followed by 38 years in all the incarnations of the motor industry on that site and at the Swindon plant specialising on Press Tooling.
-A part time job, starting in the year 2000, as a technician in Jacobs Engineering working on bridges and structures has been concluded as with all the aviation work I haven't had time to go to work!
-A concentrated course starting on the auspicious date of April 1st 1969 got my PPL (A) flying Cessna 152's at Wycombe Air Centre.
+A part time job, starting in the year 2000, as a technician in Jacobs Engineering working on bridges and structures has been concluded as with all the aviation work he didn’t have time to go to work!
+A concentrated course starting on the auspicious date of April 1st 1969 gained him his PPL (A) flying Cessna 152's at Wycombe Air Centre.
 Many trips around the UK and Europe with the touring group set up between the Pilots at the Air Centre proved educational and fun.
 Other types flown include Piper Cubs, Chipmunk, Luscombe Silvaires and passenger in the Harvard plus some hours as Pilots Assistant in a Beech Kingair operating from Heathrow.

-My other interest is mainly motorcycling, especially vintage types and I am a member of the VMCC, Ariel Owners Club, BMW Owners Club, Motorcycle Action Group and the British Motorcyclists Federation.
-Yes, motorcyclists have many similar fights with those in authority in both Europe and the UK as in Aviation!
+John’s other interest is mainly motorcycling, especially vintage types and is a member of the VMCC, Ariel Owners Club, BMW Owners Club, Motorcycle Action Group and the British Motorcyclists Federation.

 GA Unit - Civil Aviation Authority